The Benefits to a Short Sale

 How long a short sale takes to close, how much money you must bring to the closing table as a seller (if any), whether or not the lender requires a promissory note for future payment and what the agreed upon terms are to you, the borrower, depends on the investors too.
 A waiver of deficiency judgment is also an important part of the negotiated short sale process.
 My goal is to have this on every short sale for my clients.
 The reason is so the banks can not come back after the short sale for the ‘shortfall’ of monies between sale price on the home and what was owed on the mortgage to the seller.

 UPDATE as of January 2015: Also, you may qualify for a HAFA short sale.
 A Home Affordable Foreclosure Alternative program when you participate will forgive the mortgage deficiency owed but you must have a Fannie Mae, Freddie Mac or one of 100 mortgage servicers to participate.
 When you participate with a HAFA program, the servicer forgives the outstanding debt of mortgage owed.
-Also, the program will give up to $10,000, effective January 2015, to the homeowner for moving expenses at closing.
-This added incentive to homeowners struggling with their mortgage is a plus.
+UPDATE: The HAFA Program has ended as of December 31, 2016.

 Know that the final bank short sale approval letter is your ‘brass ring’ to a less financially burdensome future when negotiated right by your North Kingstown short sale agents.
 Talk to me at 401.529.7849 regarding this process today.